osm2pgsql-dev/osm2pgsql-website/about/features/index.md

 conversion functions to get the data in the format best suited for your applications.

-Use PostgreSQL JSON and hstore data types to store the complete set of tags of an OSM object in a single database column for maximum flexiblity or use specific columns for specific attributes.
+Use PostgreSQL JSON or hstore data types to store the complete set of tags of an OSM object in a single database column for maximum flexiblity or use specific columns for specific attributes.
 [<img class="features-link" src="/img/infolink.svg" alt="More information" title="More information"/>](/doc/manual.html#defining-columns)